This is the second of a two-part series on Tibetan New Year food traditions.

 From Lobsang and Yolanda at YoWangdu, wishing you a joyful, healthy and prosperous Losar!

-- The written recipes for droma dresil, pa, shamdrey, labsha, po cha (butter tea), drothuk and momos are available in the Tibetan Home Cooking eBook and video series, which is available for sale here for $27.
+- The written recipes for droma dresil, pa, shamdrey, labsha, po cha (butter tea), drothuk and momos are available in the Tibetan Home Cooking eBook and video series, which is available for sale here.

 - For free, you can get the video recipes for beef drothuk, pa (tsampa with butter tea), and po cha (butter tea), along with some others, when you sign up for our Tibetan Culture Newsletter in the box below.